-Here are some common reasons that your feed may not be updating or takes longer to update than the time you have specified in the “check for new posts every” setting.
+Here are some common reasons that your feed may not be updating or takes longer to update than the time you have specified in the Caching setting located at WordPress Dashboard > Instagram Feed > Settings > Feeds (example below)

 1) Your access token has expired

 If a feed is not updating at all, a backup feed may be in use due to the associated access token expiring.
-This is more common with access tokens from personal accounts.
-Instagram will invalidate access tokens at random times without warning.
-Refresh the token by clicking the big blue button on the “Configure” tab.
+You can refresh your access token by following the steps in our guide here.

 2) You are using a caching plugin or your server may have a caching system